Raid of Holyrood: The Schaw twins

 Archibald Wauchope of Niddrie was shot and injured in the hand by John Schaw, a gentleman of the equerry.
 John Shaw, who had recently been awarded a property confiscated from Euphame MacCalzean, and his twin brother Patrick were fatally injured in the struggle in the stable.
-They were commemorated in a poem by Alexander Montgomerie, the Epitaph of Jhone and Patrik Shaues which compares John and his twin brother Patrick to Castor and Pollux.By CASTOR and by POLLUX you may boste,Deid SHAWIS ye live, suppose your lyfis be loste.
+Their sister Marjory was awarded a royal pension.
+The twins were commemorated in a poem by Alexander Montgomerie, the Epitaph of Jhone and Patrik Shaues which compares John and his twin brother Patrick to Castor and Pollux.By CASTOR and by POLLUX you may boste,Deid SHAWIS ye live, suppose your lyfis be loste.

 Suspicions

 It was said that during the raid Margaret Douglas, Countess of Bothwell, waited in a house nearby in the Canongate with jewels and money, ready to receive the captive queen.
 She left secretly in the night in fear after the retreat.
 The Privy Council later banished her from the King's presence, declaring that,the said Erllis wyffe, quha, as is knowne, hes bene a griter mellair in thir treassounable actionis and counsellis then become a woman; bot, howsoevir his Majestie, in respect of hir sex and present conditioun, thocht nocht convenient to deal so hardlie with hir at this tyme as she had worthelie deservit, yit meanit nocht nor nawayes allow that she sould remane ewest his persone or repair to his presensOr in modern spelling: the said Earl's wife, who, as is known, has been a greater dealer in these treasonable actions and counsels than becomes a woman; but, however his Majesty, in respect of her sex and present condition [pregnancy], thought it not convenient to deal so hardly with her at this time as she had worthily deserved, yet means not in any way to allow that she should remain near his person or repair to his presence.

 Suspicion fell on the Duke of Lennox because one his retainers, William Stewart, took part in the Raid and fled.
 Chancellor Maitland distrusted Lennox' offer of a refuge during the Raid.
 A list of fifty suspected to have been at the Raid of Holyrood includes the Earl's half-brother Hercules Stewart, Robert Hepburn in Hailes, John Ormiston in Smailholm, and John Gibson, the grieve of Crichton, who was taken to the gallows but reprieved.
 James VI made a proclamation against the masked riders, conspirators who "rydis missellit" with their faces covered and disguised.

-Elizabeth I wrote to Anne of Denmark in French to congratulate her on escaping Bothwell's "wicked miserable enterprise" and that she should encourager James VI to punish the offenders and be as vigilant as her father, Frederick II of Denmark had been.
+Elizabeth I wrote to Anne of Denmark in French to congratulate her on escaping Bothwell's "wicked miserable enterprise" and that she should encourage James VI to punish the offenders and be as vigilant as her father, Frederick II of Denmark had been.
 In England, Christopher Hatton heard that Bothwell had intended to kill the Chancellor, John Maitland.
 James VI would now try more seriously to capture Bothwell, and promised his confiscated goods and lands to the Duke of Lennox, to secure his support.